DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

 No. SEC whistleblowers are incentivized, rather than required, to internally report possible securities violations.
 Under the SEC Whistleblower Program, potential whistleblowers are deemed to be in the best position to determine whether internal reporting would be safe and effective.
 For whistleblowers that report internally, the Commission offers larger SEC Whistleblower Program awards and other procedural benefits.

 Yes.
 As a general rule, agreements that restrict or discourage SEC whistleblowers from reporting possible securities violations are unenforceable and may constitute a violation of law.
 In recent years, using a variety of employment, severance and settlement agreements, companies have become more aggressive in their efforts to discourage employees from reporting violations to law enforcement and regulatory authorities.
 Deeply troubled by these practices, we partnered to lead a large coalition of public interest organizations to petition the SEC to use its tremendous power to stop these bad actors.
-As a result, the SEC has recently brought several high-profile enforcement actions against companies that use these illegal secrecy agreements, including the landmark $415 million case against Merrill Lynch originated by a group of whistleblowers.
+As a result, the SEC has recently brought several high-profile enforcement actions against companies that use these illegal secrecy agreements, including the landmark $415 million case against Merrill Lynch originated by a group of our whistleblowers.

 Under the SEC Whistleblower Program, one or more individuals are permitted to jointly file a whistleblower submission.
 Over the years, we have represented several groups of SEC whistleblowers, most notably, the group of whistleblowers responsible for the recent $415 million case against Merrill Lynch.